davidmcclure/pyspark-deploy/README.md

 - [**Ansible**](https://www.ansible.com/) is used to start the cluster.
 Since the environment is totally wrapped up in Docker, Ansible just pulls the image on the nodes, injects production config values, and starts the Spark services.

 Integration with a Python codebase takes ~10 minutes.
-Then, control the cluster with the scripts in the [spark-cluster module](terraform/spark-cluster):
+Then, control the cluster with the [driver scripts](terraform/spark-cluster):

 - **`create.sh`** - Start a cluster. (~2 minutes)